 Student Financial Aid Details

-Des Moines Area Community College 4484th for the average student loan amount.
+Ranks 6203rd for the average student loan amount.

-Secrets to getting the best Iowa scholarships and financial aid
+Secrets to getting the best scholarships and financial aid in Iowa.

-The DMACC Bears are an athletics organization that compete in the Iowa Community College Athletic Conference and the National Junior College Athletic Association.
+The Bears are an athletics organization that compete in the Iowa Community College Athletic Conference and the National Junior College Athletic Association.
 The Bears offer several intercollegiate sports including men’s and women’s basketball and golf.
 Men also have the additional option of baseball while women may also choose volleyball, cross country, softball or dance.

 The Bears’ facility is located on the Boone Campus which is just a few minutes from Iowa State University and downtown Des Moines.
-DMACC consistently has athletes that are picked up by four-year schools throughout the nation and the athletics program is consistently successful.
+In addition to intercollegiate sports, the college also participates in several intramural sports via IM Leagues.

 Local Community